-1. Does the caregiver have acceptable proof Yes No · of relationship to the child?
-Acceptable proof is a birth, hospital, or baptismal record, or evidence for an evaluative conclusion.
-Relationship Go to is Step 2. established 2.
-2. Can the caregiver provide the father's Yes No written acknowledgment of paternity and proof of the caregiver's relationship to the father?
-Relationship Go to is Step 3. established relationship to the father a source who can establis Can the caregiver provide proof of relationship to the father and a collateral source who can establish relationship Yes No between the child and caregiver?
-Relationship Relationship 2011-2011-41-2011-4-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1- is is not established established
+1. Does the caregiver have acceptable proof of Yes No relationship to the child?
+Acceptable proof is a birth, hospital, or baptismal record, or evidence for Relationship Go to an evaluative conclusion. is Step 2. established

+2. Can the caregiver provide the father's written Yes No acknowledgment of paternity and proof of the caregiver's relationship to the father?
+Relationship Go to is Step 3.

+3. Can the caregiver provide proof of relationship to Yes No the father and a collateral source who can establish relationship between the child and caregiver?
+Relationship Relationship is is not established established